 Fiat 500L Overview

-The 500L looks good on paper but is let down by a jerky "dual clutch" automatic, a stiff ride, flat seats, and odd driving position.
+The 500L looks good on paper but is let down by its stiff ride, flat seats, and odd driving position.
 Around town it feels sluggish and hesitant.
-The automated manual makes jerky shifs; go for the new conventional automatic eliminates that problem.
+The automated manual makes jerky shifs; go for the new conventional automatic instead.
 This quasi-wagon responds eagerly in turns and handles securely at its limits.
 But the driving position is odd, with a buslike steering-wheel rake and windshield pillars that hamper the view.
 We like the 500L's easy access, commodious interior, and spacious backseat.
-A tiny 5-inch screen is used for the UConnect system.
+A tiny 5-inch screen is used for the Uconnect system.
 The 500L scored a Poor in the IIHS small-overlap crash test.
 First-year reliability has been well below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).